masschallenge/impact-api/README.md

 Note - if the IMAGE_TAG argument is not provided to the deploy command, the name of the current branch is used as the IMAGE_TAG

-You can also check that your environment is functioning after a successful deployment by running the following commands without problems on the master branch:

-  `make nuke; make build; make test`

 The two main environments that you can push to are 'staging' and 'production'.